Unifield/testfield/README.md

 ```
 git clone testfield
 ```
-+ Create a virtualenv, activate it and install the Python packages
++ Create a virtualenv (*outside the testfield repository you've just cloned*), activate it and install the Python packages
 ```
 virtualenv myenv
 source myenv/bin/activate
 cd testfield
 pip install -r requirements.txt
+# if you want to install Unifield on your system:
+pip install -r requirements_unifield.txt
 ```
-+ Set the configuration variable in `config.sh` in order to connect testfield to Unifield (only the local configuration section)
++ Set the configuration variable in `config.sh` in order to connect testfield to Unifield (only the local configuration section if you want to launch the tests against an existing version of Unifield)
 + Update the credentials
 ```
 ./generate_credentials.sh